kasanryukin/nesiadmud/doc/compiling_and_running.md

 # Set the local Python version (this creates a .python-version file)
 pyenv local 3.12.11

+# This may not be necessary, but likely will (if you get an error with distutils runnign scons, then do this)
+pip install --upgrade setuptools

 # Install SCons (our build system)
 pip install scons